williamzmacdonald/dnd-attributes/README.md

-Very ugly app I used to try to build out a full stack app using AWS/serverless over a weekend - my backend is located here https://github.com/williamzmacdonald/ServerlessApollo
+Very ugly app I used to try to build out a full stack app using AWS DynamoDB + serverless, apollo/apollo-client, and React over a weekend - my backend is located here https://github.com/williamzmacdonald/ServerlessApollo